-The subdivision request is for two (2) lots in keeping with the existing RS-10 zoning.
-Although a dedicable water system is a requirement of the code, the subject property is not served by the existing DWS system facilities, some 11 miles distant, and it would be unreasonable to expect the owners to upgrade the existing DWS water system.
-At some 3,800 feet above mean sea level, it also would be prohibitive to drill wells and provide other water system infrastructure to DWS standards.
-Therefore, it is reasonable that, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 2-lot subdivision, a more reasonable alternative can be allowed pursuant Rule 22.
+The subdivision request is for two (2) lots in keeping with the existing RS-10 & CV-10 zonings.
+Although a dedicable water system is a requirement of the code, it would be unreasonable for the subdividers alone to shoulder the costs associated with upgrading the DWS system to further service the subject property and the one (1) additional proposed subdivided lot.
+It would be unreasonable to expect the owners to construct the required service facilities upgrades and extensions to serve one (1) of the two (2) lots.
+Therefore, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 2-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.